Choosing basic investments

 3. Stay steady.
 Trying to "time" the market with frequent buying and selling is usually a losing game.
 Even experienced investment professionals cannot predict when the market will rise or fall.
 Pick a plan with a risk and reward level that meets your needs, and stick with it.
 Contributing a consistent amount each month averages out the cost and minimizes risk.

 4. Control your expectations.
 Don't expect to double your money overnight.
 If someone promises you regular double- or triple-digit earnings, watch out!
 It could be a scam or a risky investment.
 Even legitimate investments paying high returns probably won't keep up that pace forever.
-If your investments earn a regular average in the range of 5% to 10% a year, you can feel pretty good about your choices.
+If your investments earn a regular average in the range of 3% to 8% a year, over a 5 to 10 year period, you can feel pretty good about your choices.

 5. Avoiding any kind of risk is risky.
 Buying only the safest investments will not earn much money.
 This is because the safest kinds of investment products often have lower returns.
 As time goes by, the purchasing power of your money will go down, as the cost of living goes up - and as earning power goes down in older years.
 You can manage this problem by choosing a mix of investment products with different levels of risk.
 This kind of balanced approach will help you generate better returns, and keep risk factors moderate, so that you can get the most for your investment dollar.